 David Deming: All right.
 Well, thanks guys.
 This was fun.

 Sheena Badani: Every week we bring you a micro action, something to think about or an action you can put into play today.
 No matter when the pandemic ends virtual selling is here to stay.
 David highlighted that change takes time but building a virtual sales infrastructure generates measurable results.
 Here are three questions that will help you assess where you are today with your virtual selling capabilities.
 First, do you have a plan with specific goals?
 Next, how are you building digital discovery so that customers can easily find, pick and purchase your product?
 And finally, have you reviewed the tools you currently have in place?
 Are they providing the data and help needed to execute or more importantly, are they curated for different roles?

 Devin Reed: Did you like today's episode?
 Subscribe now so next week's episode will be waiting for you on Monday.

 Sheena Badani: And if you really liked the podcast, please leave a review.
 Five star reviews go a long way to help get the word out there.

 Devin Reed: And if you're not ready to give a five, check out another episode and see if we've won you over by then.

 Sheena Badani: And if you have any feedback or you want us to interview one of your favorite revenue leaders, just email us at reveal @ gong. io.

 Virtual selling.
 Hybrid selling.
 Remote selling.
+Inside sales.
 Whatever you call it, 92% of buyers prefer it — and it’s here to stay.
 David Deming, Partner at Bain & Co., is an expert in salesforce effectiveness that leads to profitable growth.
 In the episode, he dives into data-driven sales plays and how to retool your front line.
 Whether you’re fully remote or have a hybrid model, these insights will lead you to virtual sales success.